nagyj2/NGL/V3/grammar.md

 FOLLOW = (LINEEND)
 STMT    ::= 'var'   IDENT ['::'] TYPE [EXPR] // Create new variable with optional initial value
           | 'const' IDENT ['::'] TYPE EXPR   // Create new constant
-          | 'in'    EXPR                // Assign input to a var
+          | 'in'    EXPR_L9             // Assign input to a var
           | 'set'   IDENT EXPR          // Set a new variable value
           | 'del'   IDENT               // Delete a variable's record
           | 'goto'  LABEL               // Jump to the corresponding label